Fall 2025 Course Lineup

 Cost: $30 + $15 Material Fee

-May 17 | 4pm - 6pm
+Wednesday, Oct.
+22 | 4pm - 6pm

-• This workshop will be an introduction to Sashiko, an ancient style of Japanese stitching.
-Learn how to apply this technique to your mending projects.
+• This workshop will be an introduction to Sashiko, an ancient style of Japanese embroidery, and how to apply this technique to your mending projects.
+All materials will be provided, just come ready to enjoy the motion of slow stitching and have patches ready for your favorite garments.
+Students may bring a clothing item and receive instruction on how to mend or enhance the garment.

 Instructor: Brianna Larson